-- 1/2 cup grated Parmigiano-Reggiano or
+- 1/2 cup grated Parmigiano-Reggiano or other hard cheese

 - Warm 2 tablespoons of olive oil over medium heat.
 Add the onion and saute until the onion is soft and lightly browned, about 20 minutes.
 If the onion begins to burn around the edges, turn the heat down slightly.